Raymond Robbins - Home Page Slide Show - Mickey Strand - Veterans Series

 mickey,strand,photograph,nikon,Z7ii,California,San,Diego,portrait,VPS,WW2

-Raymond Robbins - Home - Mickey Strand - Veterans Series
+Raymond Robbins - Home Page Slide Show - Mickey Strand - Veterans Series

 US Army PFC World War 2 Raymond F. Robbins was born on 2 Jan 1925, grew up in Brockton, Mass., and served in the US Army at 17.
 He received his parents’ permission to join after 11th grade on 7 April 1943.
 Raymond had a draft notice and decided to enter service early before finishing High School.
 He attended boot camp and received his rifle sharpshooter.
 Raymond loved the saxophone, and the Army assigned him as a Bandman, Saxophone, Company A, 318th Infantry, 80th Infantry Division.
 Raymond served in the 318th’s Band unit and played for the troops through the campaigns in Central Europe, the Rhineland, and the Ardennes.
 Raymond and the 318th served in combat operations from France in 1944 through Germany till the surrender in 1945.
 Raymond was awarded the Purple Heart in the European Theater of Operations but can not remember the exact date or location when it happened.
 Like most service members, Raymond was demobilized and separated from the Army at the war's end.
 His separation happened on 20 Nov 1945 at Fort Devens, Massachusetts.
 Along with his Purple Heart, Raymond was awarded a Good Conduct medal, the Victory medal, the European Africa Middle Eastern Theater Campaign Ribbon, and the Honorable Service Lapel Pin.
 After the Army, Raymond continued to play the clarinet and Saxophone with many of his favorite big bands and small ensembles across the United States.
 He traveled for many years and even worked as a studio musician, recording with many greats.
 Raymond still practices his clarinet daily and carries it everywhere.
 He shared music during our photo session and posed with his well-loved clarinet.
 The staff commented that they enjoy hearing him practice every day.